-Duloxetine, generic for Cymbalta, is well known for being an antidepressant.
+Duloxetine, generic for Cymbalta, is well known for treating depression and anxiety disorder.
 However, many drugs can fall into multiple drug classes.
-People often wonder if duloxetine is a narcotic.
-This might sound like a strange question to have, but once the user understands all the ways the drug is used, it actually makes sense.
-The duloxetine drug class is not narcotic.
+People often wonder if Duloxetine is a narcotic.
+Narcotics are usually opioid painkillers.
+Although Cymbalta for pain is sometimes used off-label, it doesn’t bind to opioid receptors in the brain.
+Therefore, it is not a narcotic.

-Another common concern is if duloxetine is a controlled substance.
-This depends on how users think of controlled substances.
-If using the definition provided by the Drug Enforcement Agency of the United States, it is not; duloxetine is not on the DEA list of controlled substances.
+The answer to this question depends on how users think of controlled substances.
+If using the definition provided by the Drug Enforcement Agency of the United States, it is not; Duloxetine is not on the DEA list of controlled substances.

-However, many people use the term “controlled substance” to indicate any medication that is available by prescription only.
-Under this definition, duloxetine, and the rest majority of the Cymbalta drug class would be controlled substances.
+However, the term “controlled substance” is also used to indicate any medication that is available by prescription only.
+Under this definition, all the drugs in the Cymbalta drug class would be controlled substances.
 This is because duloxetine side effects are too dangerous to allow patients to manage them on their own.
 Moreover, this drug carries a risk of dependence and can cause withdrawal symptoms upon cessation.
 These withdrawal symptoms can include rebound depression, anxiety, and suicidal thoughts.

-Much like this question of the medication being a narcotic, there is a concern of whether Cymbalta is an opioid since it is used to treat nerve pain.
+Much like this question of the medication being a narcotic, there is a concern of whether it is an opioid since it is used to treat nerve pain.
 For a medication to be classed as an opioid, it must bind to the opioid receptors somewhere in the body.
-Duloxetine does not, thus, the Cymbalta classification is not opioid.
-However, for those dealing with nerve pain, the lower rate of addiction and duloxetine price can make it a good alternative to opioid medications.
+Duloxetine does not; thus, the Cymbalta drug class is not opioid.
+However, the lower rate of addiction and price can make it an excellent alternative to opioid medications for those dealing with nerve pain.

-Because the medication makes people feel happier, users often wonder if this drug is a stimulant.
-While it may have an uplifting effect on some users, the duloxetine classification is not that of stimulant.
-In fact, duloxetine can turn fatal when combined with stimulant medications.
+Because the medication makes people feel better, users often wonder if this drug is a stimulant.
+While it may have an uplifting effect on some users, the duloxetine class is not a stimulant.
+In fact, the drug can even turn fatal when combined with stimulant medications.
 In case of overdose or severe reactions, patients should seek immediate professional help and treatment.

 Is Cymbalta An Antidepressant?